nicholsons/comp0035-2024-tutorials/activities/week2/2-2-pandas-open.md

 # Activity 2.1: Use pandas to open .csv and .xlsx files and create a DataFrame

-## Read: Data
+## Read: Data and questions

 The data in the activities is from the following
 source: [Paralympic medals and event info](https://www.paralympic.org/london-2012/results/medalstandings)

 The data is saved in the `paralympics_raw.csv` file.
-The data has been modified such that it can be used for a data cleaning activity.
+Some data quality issues have been introduced such that it can be used for the tutorial activities.

+In weeks 2 and 3 you will be describing and exploring a dataset and then preparing it for used in a scenario.

+The scenario is that you are preparing the data for use in a dashboard web application for high school students ('target audience').
+The typical questions they are interested in:

+- where in the world have paralympic events have been held?
+- when have the events been held? (dates)
+- how have the number of sports and events included changed over time?
+- what are the trends in participant numbers over time?
+How does this vary by gender?
+How does this vary by winter and summer events?

 ## Activity: Structuring code in packages, modules and functions